Generic Name: metoprolol succinate tablet, extended release

 What other drugs will affect Toprol-XL?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Toprol-XL, especially:
+Tell your doctor about all your current medicines.
+Many drugs can interact with Toprol-XL, especially:

-heart or blood pressure medications - amlodipine, clonidine, digoxin, diltiazem, dipyridamole, hydralazine, methyldopa, nifedipine, quinidine, reserpine, verapamil, and others;
+any other heart or blood pressure medications, especially digitalis, clonidine, diltiazem, verapamil, quinidine, propafenone, and others;

-This list is not complete.
-Other drugs may interact with Toprol-XL, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may interact with metoprolol succinate.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Toprol-XL (metoprolol)